 Having a playground in your neighborhood is ideal.
 It’s a nice break from playing in your own yard and a great place to meet up for playdates.
 But going to the same playground over and over can get tiresome for adventurous kids.
 Luckily several special playgrounds near Boston are worth packing up the snacks and strollers and getting in the car.
 Here are 12 of the best that are ready to host your kids’ summer adventures.

 Looking for more incredible playgrounds near Boston?
-We've rounded up our favorite theme playgrounds, brain-boosting playgrounds, and even playgrounds designed just for Boston's babies and toddlers.
+We've rounded up our favorite theme playgrounds, brain-boosting playgrounds, and the Best Tot Lots and Toddler Playgrounds in Boston.

 1. Robbins Farm Park — Arlington